 - Provide an accurate representation of a real vehicle to CIB sensors, including cameras and radar. - Be resistant to damage and inflict little or no damage to the SV as a result of repeated SV-to-POV impacts.

 The key requirements of the POV delivery system are to:

-- Accurately control the nominal POV speed up to 35 mph (56 km/h). - Accurately control the lateral position of the POV within the travel lane. - Allow the POV to move away from the SV after an impact occurs.
+- Accurately control the nominal POV speed up to 45 mph (72.4 km/h). - Accurately control the lateral position of the POV within the travel lane.